kamranahmedse/developer-roadmap/src/data/roadmaps/postgresql-dba/content/104-learn-sql-concepts/101-dml-queries/100-querying-data.md

 # Querying Data

-# Querying Data

-In this section, we will discuss how to query data in PostgreSQL using Data Manipulation Language (DML) queries.
-These queries allow you to manipulate the data within the database, such as retrieving, inserting, updating, and deleting records.
-Understanding these queries is essential for every PostgreSQL Database Administrator.
+This section discusses various `DML` (Data Manipulation Language) queries for working with data in PostgreSQL.
+These queries allow you to work with data stored in tables, such as selecting, inserting, updating, and deleting data.
+We will focus on the essential SQL commands and their applications for PostgreSQL.

-## SELECT Statement
+## SELECT

-The `SELECT` statement is the most basic and widely-used DML query for retrieving data from one or more tables.
-The basic syntax of the `SELECT` statement is as follows:
+The `SELECT` statement is used to retrieve data from one or more tables.
+You can select specific columns or retrieve all columns, filter records, sort records, or even join multiple tables together.
+Below is the basic syntax of a SELECT statement:

 ```sql
 SELECT column1, column2, ...